Current Research Initiative Successes

 - 128 with IBDU -- not classified as CD or UC.

 - 17 genes are expressed differently in intestines of patients who developed a stricture.
 The group is developing a model for the expression of these genes to be used as predictors of risk for stricture development

 - Children diagnosed under 10 years of age have distinct blood profile antibodies in their blood.
 These results suggest that there are distinct mechanisms of CD in patients < 10 years

 Develop a risk model to predict the prognosis and response to therapy of newly diagnosed patients with Crohn’s disease based on their genetic, immunologic, microbial and clinical profiles

-163 genes associated with IBD have been discovered, but their functions are unknown.
+200+ genes associated with IBD have been discovered, as well as 5 high-priority genetic pathways.

 - Understand the function of these genes in normal and IBD patients

 - Group patients into clinically relevant subtypes based on their genetic makeup

 - Find gene pathways that will form good targets for design of new drugs to treat IBD

 - Understand how IBD-associated genes increase risk of developing disease – this information can be used to develop strategies to prevent disease